oussemajelassi/OLED_I2C_STM32/README.md

 Stands for read/write command, When this Bit is et to **HIGH**, data in  [0..7] will be treated as data, when it is LOW incoming data will be treated as command.

+### I2C Frames for command and Data :

+After the transmission of the slave address, either the control byte or the data byte may be sent across the SDA.
+A control byte mainly consists of Co and D/C# bits following by six “0” ‘s.
+a.
+If the Co bit is set as logic “0”, the transmission of the following information will contain data bytes only.
+b.
+The D/C# bit determines the next data byte is acted as a command or a data.
+If the D/C# bit is set to logic “0”, it defines the following data byte as a command.
+If the D/C# bit is set to logic “1”, it defines the following data byte as a data which will be stored at the GDDRAM.
+The GDDRAM column address pointer will be increased by one automatically after each

 #### Adressing Mode :

 Oled have **three** ways of representing printed data and those are : **Page Adressing**, **Horizontal** and **Verical** Adressing.